demigod97/hhpolicy-ai/README.md

 ## Key Features

-* **Chat with Your Documents:** Upload your documents and get instant, context-aware answers.
+* **Policy Document Q&A:** Upload policy documents and get instant, context-aware answers to compliance questions.
-* **Verifiable Citations:** Jump directly to the source of the information to ensure the AI isn't hallucinating.
+* **Verifiable Citations:** Jump directly to the source policy text to ensure accurate interpretation and compliance.
-* **Podcast Generation:** Create audio summaries and discussions from your source materials, just like in NotebookLM.
+* **Administrator Experience:** Streamlined interface designed for policy administrators to manage and organize documents.
+* **Executive Dashboard:** High-level overview and advanced search capabilities for executive decision-making.
-* **Private and Self-Hosted:** Maintain complete control over your data by hosting it yourself.
-Use local models if you wish.
+* **Private and Self-Hosted:** Maintain complete control over sensitive policy data by hosting it yourself.
-* **Customizable and Extensible:** Built with modern, accessible tools, making it easy to tailor to your specific needs.
+* **Customizable and Extensible:** Built with modern, accessible tools, making it easy to tailor to your organization's needs.

 ## Demo & Walkthrough